F45 challenge, Week 1: No one warned me about the headaches

 You download an app which lays out all your meals for the week and provides a handy shopping list.
 It's also full of information and suggestions to help you through the journey.

-The team at F45 Grey Lynn were also legends and helped make things as easy as possibly by organising meat packs with the local butcher and had protein powder packs delivered to the gym.
+The team at F45 Grey Lynn were also legends and helped make things as easy as possible by organising meat packs with the local butcher and getting protein powder packs delivered to the gym.

 During the eight weeks alcohol is supposed to be a no-go and for the first two weeks caffeine is also out.
 This was a daunting mission for me.
 I start work between 5am and 7am - you try that without coffee.